Transfer to SAU

 The best way to see, feel and learn about our campus community and programs is to come visit.
 Get a campus tour, meet some professors, students, and learn about Financial Aid opportunities.

 - You must have completed 12 transferable credits of academic work from a fully accredited institution of higher education.

 - Maintained a 2.0 grade point average or above (on a 4.0 scale).
 Please submit transcripts of all prior work at higher education levels.
-If you have less than 12 transferable credits, we will base admission on your high school GPA and test scores.
+If you have fewer than 12 transferable credits, we will base admission on your high school GPA and test scores.

 Did you stop taking classes for a while and want to finish your degree?
 See your options here.